Blog

 Last week (I swear), a college friend said, “I was in a meeting earlier today with ‘company not to be named’, and they used exhibits with your company as the source… what is it exactly you guys do, again?”, he asked.

 My short answer, “we guide executives’ decisions with market insights.”
 I could not help but grimace and said,“the ‘company not to be named’ lifted the exhibits off the internet [or our website].
-They are not a client don’t know anything about the underlying assumptions or data behind the exhibits.”
+They are not a client and don’t know anything about the underlying assumptions or data behind the exhibits.”

 Market research, when done properly, reflects the nuances and critical factors shaping changes in the competitive landscape (e.g. market share), supply chain strategies, and forecasts of a specific sector.
 In today’s connected environment, where we are constantly bombarded by information, executives need to be confident in the insights influencing their decisions.